adobe/adobe-dx/.github/CONTRIBUTING.md

 you are expected to uphold this code.
 Please report unacceptable behavior to [Grp-opensourceoffice@adobe.com](mailto:Grp-opensourceoffice@adobe.com).

+## Contribution Stack

+Adobe DX is built and used on top of [AEM core components](https://github.com/adobe/aem-core-wcm-components), built on top of AEM, built on top of [Apache Sling](https://sling.apache.org).
+Please take time considering where should sit your contribution.

 ## Have A Question?

 Start by filing an issue.
 The existing committers on this project work to reach